 Army Evolution: 1776 And Beyond

-In June 1776, Congress enacts the Board of War and Ordnance, described by many as “the lineal ancestor of the War Department” according to the U.S. Army.
+In June 1776, Congress enacted the Board of War and Ordnance, described by many as “the lineal ancestor of the War Department” according to the U.S. Army.

 The U.S. Army’s first official training period as a military service is reported as being held between winter 1777 and 1778.
 Held at Valley Forge, the training was conducted by Prussian military officer Baron von Steuben.